dropwizard/dropwizard/docs/source/manual/configuration.rst

-enableOCSP                       false               Whether or not On-Line Certificate Status Protocol (OCSP) support is enabled. maxCertPathLength                (unlimited)         The maximum certification path length. ocspResponderUrl                 (none)              The location of the OCSP responder. jceProvider                      (none)              The name of the JCE provider to use for cryptographic support. validateCerts                    false               Whether or not to validate TLS certificates before starting.
+enableOCSP                       false               Whether or not On-Line Certificate Status Protocol (OCSP) support is enabled. maxCertPathLength                (unlimited)         The maximum certification path length. ocspResponderUrl                 (none)              The location of the OCSP responder. jceProvider                      (none)              The name of the JCE provider to use for cryptographic support.
+See `Oracle documentation <https://docs.oracle.com/javase/8/docs/technotes/guides/security/SunProviders.html>`_ for more information. validateCerts                    false               Whether or not to validate TLS certificates before starting.
 If enabled, Dropwizard
                                                      will refuse to start with expired or otherwise invalid certificates.
 This option will cause unconditional failure in Dropwizard 1.x until a new validation mechanism can be